fmchowdhury/HyREX/README.md

 ### Disclaimer

-All the tools and libraries (e.g. SVM-Light-TK and the jar files under "lib" directory) used by this software have their own license type.
+All the 3rd party tools and libraries (e.g. SVM-Light-TK and the jar files under "lib" directory) used by this software have their own license type.
 Please check them if you intend to use them for commerical usage.

 ### Required Libraries/jars